fredvg/fredvg.github.io/_posts/2017-07-16-State-of-Vermont-CMS.markdown

 phase2_image_alt: "sample of icon widgets in two column region"

 phase3_title: "Outcome"
-phase3_description: "We managed to achieve all of the above and —almost— kept project hours within the allocated budget.
+phase3_description: "We managed to achieve all of the above and — almost — kept project hours within the allocated budget.
 The new template was very well received and adoption rates for the CMS grew exponentially.
 Two years later, all Drupal 6 sites had been migrated and the total number of sites had grown to over 100.
-Today, the system serves tens of thousands of visitors monthly and saves the State of Vermont an estimated $1,000,000 annually."
+Today, the system serves tens of thousands of visitors monthly and saves the State of Vermont an estimated $1,000,000 annually.
+The sytem and associated template have won several awards, including a Statescoop Award and several Hermes Creative Awards."
 phase3_image: /images/portfolio/cms/cms_cmo-overview.png
 phase3_image_alt: "CMO internal page overview"